 These battles are historically very important as they led to the extinction of the Southern Court of the Japanese Imperial Line, which to this day is seen as legitimate.

-Onryo was perceived as the powerful force which has a tremendous influence on society.
+Onryo was perceived as a powerful force which has a tremendous influence on society.

 Onryo in Noh

-Most of the characters in Noh play are Onryo and there are numerous Noh masks which represent Onryo as we have seen above.
+Most of the characters in Noh play are Onryo and there are numerous Noh masks that represent Onryo as we have seen above.

-Zeami, the master of Noh, made it possible to perform Onryo stories as entertainment by using Mugen-Noh method which has masks to draw divine or vengeance spirit to it.
+Zeami, the master of Noh, made it possible to perform Onryo stories as entertainment by using Mugen-Noh method which has masks to draw divine or grudge spirit to it.

 Performing the Onryo story in Noh is the way of the repose of souls.

 The power of the dead was still blamed for the many great social upheavals and still is today in Japan.
 In Buddhism, they teach not to attach yourself to anything, anybody.
-When people can let go of their attachment, Onryo would not be born but it’s doubtful such a day come very soon.born but it’s doubtful such a day come very soon.born but it’s doubtful such a day come very soon.born but it’s doubtful such a day come very soon.
+When people can let go of their attachment, Onryo would not be born, but it’s doubtful such a day come very soon.

 Goryo Shinko – The Religion of Ghosts (hyakumonogatari.com)